mshahriarnihal/QuizCollege/README.md

 - For the modifications it needed for project 3 was done by Mubasshir Al Shahriar.
 Here I have added some new classes for the "difficulty-modal" and "difficulty-content."

 - Any other changes/modifications that I made previously on this file (update 3.1) were for project 2.

+### Commit #23: Modified final CSS for project 3 (update 4.1)
+**Author**: Mubasshir Al Shahriar
+**Date, Time**: July 28, ~06:02 p.m.

+- During project 2, I have coded this entire app.js, defining all required logics, actions.

+- Now for project 3, I have modified this to meet all requirements and make some more features lively which we planned and worked on

+- Added reusable JWT-based authentication (put JWT security in .env file, I am not going to post the .env file to ignore security risk) logic (setToken, getToken, clearAuth, getUsername) to store user session in localStorage.

+- Enforced access control: quiz, results, and history pages are now protected; unauthenticated users are redirected to signin.
+Implemented dynamic navbar update showing logged-in user and logout button; logout clears credentials and redirects.
+As I have defined the logic here, me and my partner Md Akram Hossain both can utilize it on any page wherever it is necessary just by using the function.

+- Extended quiz flow to support difficulty, category, and question count selection via modal (with logic to capture and use these on quiz start).

+- Updated quiz submission to post selected options and username to backend, supporting category/difficulty leaderboards and analytics.

+- Removed quiz backtracking (prevBtn) for answer integrity; I actually made this modification right after adding the sound feedback provided after answer selection.

+- Added result sharing via unique result ID, including share-to-clipboard and navigator.
+Pressing the share button, it will enable the user to get a unique id which will contain their result which using the link with id they can share with friends, social media (I set it in a way so that they can share, but to view the full result, those people will need to sign in, then they can see that friend's result.
+I did it to maintain result, question-answer's integrity.

+- To better understand the modifications, please check the comments inside the code, I tried to explain it nicely.